Berea-College-CSC-226/p01-final-project-scott-osman/README.md

 ## Milestone 4: Final Code, Presentation, Demo

-### ❗User Instructions
+### User Instructions

-❗In a paragraph, explain how to use your program.
+In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

-    **
+    **You will be hit by a start up screen, hit the space button to begin the game.
+When the game begins use the arrow keys to move and collect coins.
+    **Make sure to avoid the other people on the screen or you will lose.
+Collect as many coins as possible before the time runs out.

-### ❗Errors and Constraints
+### Errors and Constraints

 ❗Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and